 As the shoe touches the drum’s inner surface, friction is produced between the drum and brake, stopping the moving vehicle.
 As the pedal is pressed, the fluid allows the cylinder to expand.
 But as soon as the pedal’s force is removed, the springs go back to their position.
 Therefore, the friction between the drum and brakes ends the vehicle once again starts to move.

 - Lower price: Drum brakes are easy to buy than disc brakes.

 - Simple to use: Cylinders are simple to use as compared to calipers.

-- Smaller and lighter: Hydraulic engines are smaller and lighter as compares to calipers.
+- Smaller and lighter: Hydraulic engines are smaller and lighter as compared to calipers.

 - Longer duration: Drum brakes last longer than disc brakes.

 - Water Issues: Because of its design, water can quickly get into the brakes and stop the vehicle’s friction, which can be dangerous and can cause some serious accidents.